TaniaSakun/goit-de-hw-05/README.md

 If the temperature exceeds 40°C, generate a notification and send it to the temperature_alerts topic.
 If the humidity exceeds 80% or falls below 20%, generate a notification and send it to the humidity_alerts topic.
-The notifications should contain the sensor ID, the readings, timestamp, and a message about exceeding the threshold.
+The notifications should contain the sensor ID, the readings, the timestamp, and a message about exceeding the threshold.

 4. Final Data:

 Write a Python script that subscribes to the temperature_alerts and humidity_alerts topics, reads the notifications, and displays the messages on the screen.

-# Task Results:
+## Task Results:

 **Task 1.** Topics created successfully: tet_building_sensors, tet_temperature_alerts, tet_humidity_alerts